 You’re probably familiar with some of the “typical” symptoms of anxiety.
 Anxiety can make you feel tense, cause nausea, lead to sweating, and so on.
 These are the symptoms that most people associate with anxiety.

-But anxiety can cause a host of unusual anxiety symptoms as well, and one of the more frightening anxiety symptoms is a feeling of having a lump in the throat.
+But anxiety can cause a host of unusual symptoms as well, and one of the more frightening is a feeling of having a lump in your throat.

 When you suffer from anxiety, your body is constantly stimulating your sympathetic nervous system.
-This leads to an increased heart rate, increased breathing rate, and muscle tension, and in some people that muscle tension can cause the throat to feel inflammation.
-In many people, that feeling is described as a "lump in the throat."
-It may be referred to in medical circles as:
+This leads to an increased heart rate, increased breathing rate, and muscle tension.
+In some people, that muscle tension can cause the throat to feel inflamed.
+In many people, that feeling is described as a “lump in the throat” or a “throat knot.”
+It may be referred to in medical circles as

 - Globus Pharyngis